camrenaa/camrenaa.github.io/README.md

 ## Unity Digital Audio Workstation (DAW) Game
 ![Screenshot 2025-05-03 124032](https://github.com/user-attachments/assets/a87e56a0-6964-4d97-931b-d902f9b15e45)

-This project showcases my experience with audio programming, Binary file saving/loading, Unity Events, C++ VST3 plugin hosting, ' .WAV ' file configuration, generate new audio files using procedural generation, and mastery of UI/UX systems.
+This project showcases my experience with audio programming, local directory searching, .NET Core, Binary file saving/loading, photoshop, video editing, Unity Events, databases, C++ VST3 plugin hosting, ' .WAV ' file configuration, generate new audio files using procedural generation, and mastery of UI/UX systems.
 I took Unity's UI system and created a software, since it's powered by Unity this allows unlimited possibilities for visuals.
 You can make any type of song you would like and browse your local files for use in a project.
 Everything is generated on the fly upon playing the application and I always make my scripts fully modular so they can be easily modifed, also I write proper documentation for every system I create to "future-proof" the components of a project, I create every script in a way that potential future depreciation of unity components won't affect the project much, kinda like a stop loss (less errors due to depreciation).
 Original project was created in 2019, but I have restarted the project from scractch many times, doubling down on my audio programming experience.
 I had to learn C & C++ basics to get VST3 plugins to work, I also had to utilize a .NET Core console backend to handle all the buffer data.
 Use of libraries are minimal to none to reduce potential threat of errors after update.
 ### To view more information about this project + demo, click the link [here](https://camrenaa.github.io/UnityDAW/)
 ## _
 ## Multiplayer 2D Platformer Shooter Arcade Game
 ![Screenshot 2025-05-03 174558](https://github.com/user-attachments/assets/070dfc62-a8aa-4b40-815d-edacfe59d90e)

-This project showcases my ability to create a multiplayer game and a immersive 2D experience using 2D physics.
+This project showcases my ability to create a multiplayer game and a immersive 2D experience using 2D physics, i had to utilize MySQL for the player login/registering.
 The multiplayer originally utilized Photon Networking asset, but later i created a dedicated server system using a (.dll) file which stored my custom networking library code.
 Everything is built from scratch.
 Everything is generated on the fly upon playing the application and I always make my scripts fully modular so they can be easily modifed, also I write proper documentation for every system I create to "future-proof" the components of a project, I create every script in a way that potential future depreciation of unity components won't affect the project much, kinda like a stop loss (less errors due to depreciation).
 Use of libraries are minimal to none to reduce potential threat of errors after update.
 ### To view more information about this project + demo, click the link [here](https://camrenaa.github.io/2DShooter)
 ## _
 ## Open-world MMO survival Game